Information on COVID-19 (Coronavirus)

 - To report out of town travel, click here.

-- The Financial Aid Office is open for in-person visits, with safety measures in place..
+- The Admissions and Financial Aid Offices are open for in-person visits, with safety measures in place.
+Click here to schedule an individual visit.

 - To submit a helpdesk ticket for IT assistance visit: https://helpdesk.villa.edu